arend-lang/site/src/documentation/tutorial/PartII/sets.md

 of integers.

-Consider first the definition of the type of integers as the ordinary datatype containing two copies of {%ard%}Nat{%endard%}: nonegative and nonpositive numbers.
+Consider first the definition of the type of integers as the ordinary datatype containing two copies of {%ard%}Nat{%endard%}: nonnegative and nonpositive numbers.

 {%arend%}
 \data Int'